 Non-accredited options exist because the system is broken: one small mistake can lead to fast denial, with over 30% of denials potentially erroneous.
 See our articles on unnecessary C&P exams, AI in VA claims, why claims get denied, and vet-on-vet fraud.

 Full disclosure: this is my company (Monte Fisher, CPA Retired, CFE).
-We offer a hybrid model: Get AI-powered reports and go solo, or take them to a VSO/accredited rep for the best of both worlds.
+Offers a hybrid model: Get AI-powered reports and go solo, or take them to a VSO/accredited rep for the best of both worlds.
+I handle everything, no handofffs, no foreign support centers, less risk, more accountability

 This space is trust-based.
 Word-of-mouth beats ads.
 Choose help that earns trust through transparency not pressure.
 If you want another vet, go VSO/accredited.
 Otherwise, licensed pros are safest.
 Caution on vet-on-vet crime (see Fraud by Vets Against Vets).